-With the exception of CML,(Brunner, et al 2013, Pulte, et al 2013) population-based studies describing survival of MPNs in the US are sparse,(Price, et al 2014, Rollison, et al 2008) in contrast to reports emanating from European countries.(Barbui, et al 2011, Cervantes, et al 2012, Hultcrantz, et al 2012, Maynadie, et al 2013, Maynadie, et al 2011, Osca-Gelis, et al 2014, Phekoo, et al 2006, Sant, et al 2014) This is the first US population-based study to describe 5-year RS of MPN and MDS/MPN by individual subtype, sex, and age for cases diagnosed in the modern diagnostic and treatment era.
-We found the most favorable 5-year RS for PV and ET, as also noted by others.(Hultcrantz, et al 2012, Maynadie, et al 2013, Mesa, et al 1999, Phekoo, et al 2006, Rollison, et al 2008) While some studies have reported normal life expectancy with ET,(Abdulkarim, et al 2010, Passamonti, et al 2008, Passamonti, et al 2004, Rozman, et al 1991) our findings of decreased 5-year RS for ET and PV, confirm clinical and population-based reports from Europe (Gruppo Italiano Studio Policitemia 1995, Hultcrantz, et al 2012, Passamonti, et al 2004) and the US.(Price, et al 2014, Wolanskyj, et al 2006) Our study is among the first to demonstrate the absence of gender disparity in RS among patients <60 years with PV.
-We confirm findings from a SEER-Medicare study (2000-2005) that older males with PV have more favorable survival than older women, and that the converse association is noted for ET.(Price, et al 2014) We extend these results by demonstrating that the survival advantage for older males with PV and older (as well as younger) females with ET persists for more than a decade.
-Older age is an established risk factor for thrombosis in PV and ET and a negative prognostic indicator in PMF.(Tefferi) Consistent with these prognostic indicators, we describe consistently worse survival among older individuals (>60 years) for all evaluable MPNs and MDS/MPNs compared to younger individuals.
-Limited to a pediatric population, survival of juvenile myelomonocytic leukemia is dependent on prognostic features,(Emanuel 2008) and a 45% 5-year overall survival was reported in a population-based study (1990-1999) in the United Kingdom.(Passmore, et al 2003) We report slightly more favorable 55.7% 5-year RS in our study, notably similar to that reported in the SEER Program for acute myelomonocytic leukemia among the youngest age groups.14
+With the exception of CML (Brunner, et al 2013, Pulte, et al 2013), population-based studies describing survival of MPNs in the US are sparse (Price, et al 2014, Rollison, et al 2008), in contrast to reports emanating from European countries (Barbui, et al 2011, Cervantes, et al 2012, Hultcrantz, et al 2012, Maynadie, et al 2013, Maynadie, et al 2011, Osca-Gelis, et al 2014, Phekoo, et al 2006, Sant, et al 2014).
+This is the first US population-based study to describe 5-year RS of MPN and MDS/MPN by individual subtype, sex, and age for cases diagnosed in the modern diagnostic and treatment era.
+We found the most favorable 5-year RS for PV and ET, as also noted by others (Hultcrantz, et al 2012, Maynadie, et al 2013, Mesa, et al 1999, Phekoo, et al 2006, Rollison, et al 2008).
+While some studies have reported normal life expectancy with ET (Abdulkarim, et al 2010, Passamonti, et al 2008, Passamonti, et al 2004, Rozman, et al 1991), our findings of decreased 5-year RS for ET and PV, confirm clinical and population-based reports from Europe (Gruppo Italiano Studio Policitemia 1995, Hultcrantz, et al 2012, Passamonti, et al 2004) and the US (Price, et al 2014, Wolanskyj, et al 2006).

+Our study is among the first to demonstrate the absence of gender disparity in RS among patients <60 years with PV.
+We confirm findings from a SEER-Medicare study (2000-2005) that older males with PV have more favorable survival than older women, and that the converse association is noted for ET (Price, et al 2014).
+We extend these results by demonstrating that the survival advantage for older males with PV and older (as well as younger) females with ET persists for more than a decade.
+Older age is an established risk factor for thrombosis in PV and ET and a negative prognostic indicator in PMF (Tefferi and Pardanani 2015).
+Older age remains a significant risk factor for thrombosis in ET, after adjusting for risk factors included in the International Prognostic Score for thrombosis in the World Health Organization - Essential Thrombocythemia (IPSET-thrombosis) (Barbui, et al 2012).
+In PMF, age is an independent risk factor for survival, after adjusting for risk factors included in the Dynamic International Prognostic Scoring System (anemia, leukocytosis, peripheral blood blasts, and constitutional symptoms) (Passamonti, et al 2010).
+In addition, older age is a poor prognostic feature in the Sokal and Hasford scoring systems used in BCR-ABL1-positive CML (Hasford, et al 1998, Sokal, et al 1984).
+Consistent with these prognostic scoring systems, we describe consistently worse survival among older individuals (>60 years) for all evaluable MPNs and MDS/MPNs compared to younger individuals.
+Limited to a pediatric population, survival of juvenile myelomonocytic leukaemia is dependent on prognostic features (Emanuel 2008), and a 45% 5-year overall survival was reported in a population-based study (1990-1999) in the United Kingdom (Passmore, et al 2003).
+We report slightly more favorable 55.7% 5-year RS in our study, notably similar to that reported in the SEER Program for acute myelomonocytic leukaemia among the youngest age groups (Dores, et al 2012).

 Strengths and limitations